laurmertea/randomeal/README.md

 ## Future versions

 ### Features
-You should be able to select a few things about yourself and the meal you're interested in, in case you want to reduce the random factor and/or have intolerances / allergies.
+- you should be able to select a few things about yourself and the meal you're interested in, in case you want to reduce the random factor and/or have intolerances / allergies;
+- you should be able to use it on mobile and small displays.

 ### Improvements
 - improve modals and data passing;